mirkomaggioni/BaseSPA/README.md

 https://docs.microsoft.com/en-us/aspnet/web-api/overview/getting-started-with-aspnet-web-api/tutorial-your-first-web-api

-Add a new web api Blogs, start the project and check with a client like postman the url api/blogs<br/>
+* Add a new web api Blogs, start the project and check with a client like postman the url api/blogs

-Add a new web api Posts, with two get with an id as parameter, the first one is to get all post of a blog, the second one is to get a single post<br/>
+* Add a new web api Posts, with two get with an id as parameter, the first one is to get all post of a blog, the second one is to get a single post
-Add a route attribute to GetBlogPosts action<br/>
+* Add a route attribute to GetBlogPosts action

 # OData